henry-spanka/freeathome-api/README.md

 # API Endpoints

 ## Set a datapoint
-A datapoint can be set by sending the following payload to the API:
+A datapoint can be set by sending the following payload to the API (for the HTTP based API send the payload as path):
 `{serialNo}/{channel}/{datapoint}/{value}`

 ## Get the state of all actuators